DSecureMe/vmc/README.md

 The default license throughout the repository is Apache License 2.0 unless the header specifies another license.

 # Try it
-We encourage you to try our docker image.
-You can get it from [here](https://github.com/DSecureMe/vmc-docker) Instruction how to use it is in the docker [readme](https://github.com/DSecureMe/vmc-docker/blob/master/README.MD) file
+We encourage you to try our demo instance.
+You can get it from [here](https://github.com/DSecureMe/vmc-demo) Instruction how to use it is in the demo [readme](https://github.com/DSecureMe/vmc-demo/blob/master/README.MD) file

 # Contributing